Simon-Will/DependencyBasedSemantics/README.md

 ###normalize.py

 Start by using normalize.py to normalize the input sentences in order to avoid unfortunate coordination of phrases.
-During this step all coordinated phrases are changed from rather difficult constructions to far simpler phrases.
+During this step all problematic coordinated phrases are changed from rather difficult constructions to far simpler phrases.
 This script takes one sentence as input parameter and returns the normalized sentence.

 example: